The Library does not accept donations. For more information including details on a few exceptions see our Collection Development Strategy.

 How do I find past exam papers?

-Due to exams being held online for T1 and T2 2020 during the COVID-19 pandemic, the Library is unable to provide copies of these exam papers.
+From 2020, exams are online and the Library is unable to provide copies of exam papers.
 Contact your school, faculty or lecturer for more information.

-The Examination Board provides the Library with some exam papers only and those held date from the past 5 years.
+The Examination Board provided the Library with some exam papers only and those held date from the past five years (pre-2020).
 Use the following options to access past exam papers:

 - Check if the Library has access to exam papers for your course by searching the Library collection.
 Enter your course code without spaces (e.g. TABL2741).

 - Contact your school, faculty, or lecturer as some schools or faculties hold past exam papers for student use.

 - Browse through a list of currently available exam papers in the Library collection.